IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### FORMS:

-• I am able to submit forms with incorrect phone number and postal code lengths.
-While backend returns "Error adding application" message, the front end indicates to client that form has been successfully submitted.
-This is the last major task on forms and tt is our priority to resolve it as soon as possible.
-[Done for everything except cat] - Luat

 • Implement regex patterns Cat form (see other forms or login/recovery).

 • Animal Foster type not registering.
 [In-progress] - Albert